What is a QSEHRA?

-In addition, it’s worth noting that an eligible employee must also actually be an employee of the company providing the QSEHRA.
+In addition, it’s worth noting that an eligible employee must also actually be an employee of the sponsoring employer.
 In 99% of cases, this means someone that receives a W-2 from the company.
-Retirees of the company, friends of the company, contractors, and owners that are not actually employees cannot receive a tax-free reimbursement through a QSEHRA.
+Retirees of the company, friends of the company, contractors, and owners that are not actually employees cannot participate.

-Pro-Tip: A good rule-of-thumb when determining owner eligibility is if an owner receives a W-2, he or she is likely also an employee and can participate in a QSEHRA.
+Pro-Tip: A good rule-of-thumb when determining owner eligibility is if an owner receives a W-2, he or she is likely also an employee and can participate.
 A W-2 isn’t fool-proof though.
 If you’re not sure, always verify with your licensed tax professional.

-Even if an owner can’t receive tax-free distributions from a QSEHRA, there may still be some benefit in participating in a QSEHRA for tracking purposes.
-This is because some owners that qualify as self-employed can deduct health insurance on their personal tax returns.
+Even if an owner can’t participate and receive tax-free distributions from a QSEHRA, there may still be some benefit in tracking his or her expenses because some owners will qualify as self-employed and can deduct health insurance on their personal tax returns anyways.

 Designing your QSEHRA for maximum efficiency

-Understanding the QSEHRA rules as well as the design options can help you design your QSEHRA to achieve what you want--creating an awesome employee benefit without loosing control of the budget.
+Understanding the rules as well as the design options can help you design your QSEHRA to achieve what you want--creating an awesome employee benefit without losing control of the budget.
 Let's jump in!

 In general, employers have a lot of flexibility with how they design and implement a QSEHRA.
 An overarching rule though is that employees must be treated fairly.
 That means you can’t offer some employees more money than others unless they can be fairly separated using the design criteria below.
 The IRS calls this “same terms requirements” and provides details in Section C of IRS Notice 2017-67.